 They claim it is the smallest bar in Amsterdam and you wouldn’t argue against that being true.
 Access to the toilets generally involves having to crowd surf towards a thin metal spiral staircase.

 The décor in De Doktor is really its own living history.
 Shelves of old gin and medicine bottles, cobweb-strewn lamp lights and a venerable bar area (staffed by a similarly venerable gentleman).
 Even the music is changed via the fellow changing vinyl records.

-Few places genuinely feel like a window into the past but De Dokter manages this pretty well.
-If you are patient enough to claim the limited seating available, take time to soak up the ambience with some beer and jenever, an experience to match a visit to any art gallery or museum.
+Few places genuinely feel like a window into the past but De Dokter manages this pretty well, even with a full crowd.
+If you are patient enough to claim the limited seating available, take time to soak up the ambience with some beer and jenever, a cultural experience of equatable value to any art gallery or museum.

 So there we have it!
 Do you have any bars you’d like to suggest?
-Please get in touch with us on the comments below or via our facebook group – we’d love to hear from you!
+Please get in touch with us on the comments – we’d love to hear from you!